sultanul-ovi/ML_DL_Notes/README.md

 - Importing the Dataset: The process of importing a dataset using Pandas is demonstrated, focusing on separating it into independent features (`X`) and the dependent target variable (`y`).

-### Splitting the Dataset
-- The dataset is split into Training and Test sets using scikit-learn's `train_test_split` function, an essential step for model evaluation.
+- Splitting the Dataset: The dataset is split into Training and Test sets using scikit-learn's `train_test_split` function, an essential step for model evaluation.

-### Handling Missing Data
-- Techniques for handling missing data are covered, highlighting the importance of proper data imputation.
+- Handling Missing Data: Techniques for handling missing data are covered, highlighting the importance of proper data imputation.

-### Encoding Categorical Data
-- The notebooks discuss encoding categorical variables to convert them into a machine-readable format, using methods like OneHotEncoder and LabelEncoder.
+- Encoding Categorical Data: The notebooks discuss encoding categorical variables to convert them into a machine-readable format, using methods like OneHotEncoder and LabelEncoder.

-### Feature Scaling
-- Feature scaling methods, especially standardization, are emphasized to ensure all features contribute equally to the model's performance.
+- Feature Scaling: Feature scaling methods, especially standardization, are emphasized to ensure all features contribute equally to the model's performance.

-### Print Transformed Data
-- Finally, the transformed feature sets are printed to verify the effectiveness of the preprocessing steps.
+- Print Transformed Data: Finally, the transformed feature sets are printed to verify the effectiveness of the preprocessing steps.
 ---

 # Machine Learning Regression Models